shimisnow/poc-nestjs-serverless/docs/markdown/how-to-deploy.md

 This project needs a SQL database and a Redis cache.

 The required infrastructure can be created at Amazon AWS using terraform.
-All commands should be executed inside the directore `deployment/terraform`
+All commands should be executed inside the directory `deployment/terraform`

 ```sh
 terraform init
 terraform plan
 terraform apply
 ```

+After the infrastructure creation, the database needs to be **MANUALLY** populated.
+After the infrastructure creation, the database needs to be **MANUALLY** populated.
+For this, connect to the database when execute the files from the directory `deployment/database/authentication/`

 ## Build the code